This post was originally published on April 15, 2015.

 Tooling costs are typically similar between press braking and roll forming, but the exact amount depends on the project.

 General rule of thumb: The larger the volume, the lower the per piece tooling cost will be for roll forming.
 If the run is short, press brake tooling will most likely be less than roll forming.
-(For more on this subject, read my post, “Understand Your Total Cost of Ownership.”)

 For your next sourcing decision, weigh each of these four factors carefully.
 The most important element is to align with a strategic fabrication partner that will help you make the most of your decision.